daeuniverse/dae/docs/en/configuration/external-dns.md

    # mac('8c:16:45:36:1c:5a') && l4proto(udp) && dport(53) -> must_direct
    ```

-   Make sure the routing rules proxy `dns.google`.
+   Keep a routing rule that sends `dns.google` through a proxy.

-3. Add the upstream and request routing to the `dns` section:
+3. Make AdGuardHome the upstream for every intercepted query in the `dns`
+   section:

    ```
    dns {